danschultz/stitch/README.md

 ```

 ## Usage
-To generate a CSS sprite sheet, have your HTML reference a CSS file with the same name as a directory containing your sprite images.
+By default, Stitch will look for linked sprite sheets ing your HTML files.
+The linked sprite sheet must have the same name as the directory containing your sprites.

 For example, lets say you have a Dart application with the following folder structure: